zhangyongzlm/ExPecto_Usage/README.md

 ```
 python chromatin.py ./example/example.vcf
 ```
 The input file *example.vcf* is the standard vcf format.
-The seperator is the table sign.
+The separator is the table sign.
 The screenshot is as following.
 ![](Pictures/example_vcf.png)